 Map Out The Space

-Mapping out the space for the dry creek bed is important because once you start, it’s a lot of work to move it.
-In our case, we were not going to remove the tree stump (to save money) so we decided to use it to our advantage.
-We wanted the dry creek bed to be concave in the middle, so we used the stump as a side high point of the creek bed.
+Mapping out the space for your dry creek bed is crucial because once you start, making adjustments can be a lot of work.
+In our case, we decided to keep a tree stump in place to save money on removal and used it to our advantage.
+Since we wanted the creek bed to have a concave shape in the middle, we incorporated the stump as one of the high points along the edge.

 Select The Rock

-I took a trip to our local rock yard to hand pick the rock we wanted to create the dry creek bed.
-I was trying to do this project on a budget so I went for the least expensive option.
-Its basalt rock (pictured on the left).
-This rock is very organic looking and comes in a variety of sizes.
-At our local rock yard, it was about $.49 per pound.
+I took a trip to our local rock yard to handpick the stones.
+Since I was working within a budget, I chose the most affordable option—basalt rock (pictured on the left).
+This type of rock has a beautifully natural look and comes in a range of sizes.
+At our local supplier, it was about $0.49 per pound.

-And can we take a moment to see the delivery process?!
-And all the sweat that went into moving these rocks…
+And can we take a moment to appreciate the delivery process?
+Not to mention all the sweat and muscle that went into moving these rocks… What a workout!

 Form The Creek Bed